JulianKemmerer/PipelineC/docs/pypeline_guide.md

 | Language | **Arrays of `@enum` (`some_enum_t[N]`)** | Not supported | `@struct` installs `__class_getitem__`, `@enum` does not, so the subscript is an `IntEnum` member lookup and raises `KeyError`.
 Wrap the enum in a `@struct` and make an array of that — an enum inside a struct inside an array is fine |
 | Language | **`@enum` member names that are VHDL reserved words** | Fails in VHDL only | Member names are emitted verbatim into the generated VHDL enumeration type and are *not* sanitized (unlike locals and struct fields, which `_sanitize_vhdl_name` mangles), so a member called `ON`, `OPEN`, `OUT`, `BUS`, `RELEASE`, `REGISTER`, `RANGE`, `NEXT`, `REM` or `SIGNAL` produces uncompilable VHDL.
 Native simulation cannot see this — only a `synth`/GHDL run can, which is why every enum-bearing design wants one |
 | Simulation | **`sim_print` of a `uint32_t` value ≥ 2³¹** | Fails in VHDL only | `sim_print` lowers to `integer'image(to_integer(x))`, and VHDL's `integer` is 32-bit *signed*, so GHDL raises `overflow detected` at runtime.
 Native simulation prints it happily, so this only ever appears in a cocotb/GHDL run — mask or narrow the value before probing it |

+**Several rows above share one root cause: native simulation never emits VHDL, so it cannot catch anything Vivado or GHDL would reject.** A design covered only by `pypelinec --sim` tests has no coverage at all of that class of bug — the `@enum` reserved-word row, the mixed-width ternary and the `sim_print` overflow row are each a real bug that passed every native-sim test in this repo.
+The cheap remedy is to give every design a small `*_synth_top.py` alongside its testbench: a handful of `Input[T]`/`Output[T]` ports and one `@MAIN` that instantiates the block, registered as a `synth` test with `--comb`.
+It costs minutes of build time and is the only thing that looks at the generated VHDL.
+Worked examples:
+`examples/pypeline/dsp/pdw/pulse_detect_synth_top.py` and its two siblings.

 Coming from PipelineC?
 See also [docs/pipelinec_to_pypeline.md](pipelinec_to_pypeline.md) for a pattern-by-pattern translation reference.